Crime, Terrorism and Homeland Security

 Washington, D.C. – House Judiciary Committee Chairman Bob Goodlatte (R-Va.) issued the statement below after the House of Representatives voted to amend the Comprehensive Addiction and Recovery Act (S. 524):

 “This week, the House took bold and decisive action to address America’s opioid crisis.
+No community is immune from this epidemic and all too often we hear of people losing their lives to these drugs.

 May 12, 2016